Graduate: Master's, Advanced Certificate Available online

-The Master in Literacy program combines academic courses – both online and on campus – with flexible learning options to meet your needs as a working education professional.
+The Master in Literacy program combines academic courses – in a online format- to meet your needs as a working education professional.
 If you hold an initial teaching certification, the program enables you to earn Literacy certification in either birth through grade 6 or grades 5 through 12.

 Each concentration involves working with children in a clinical setting and applying research-tested approaches for literacy instruction.
 The program meets New York State requirements as a literacy specialist and is recognized by the International Literacy Association for meeting the highest level of its standards.

 - EDR 504 Adolescent Literacy